 Meet David Lindsay-Abaire

-The son of a factory-worker mom and a dad who'd sold fruit out of the back of a truck, award-winning playwright David Lindsay-Abaire was named co-director of the playwriting program last year, joining Marsha Norman, and succeeding Christopher Durang—the two had been his mentors when he'd studied here.
+The son of a factory-worker mom and a dad who'd sold fruit out of the back of a truck, award-winning playwright David Lindsay-Abaire was named co-director of the playwriting program in 2016, joining Marsha Norman, and succeeding Christopher Durang—the two had been his mentors when he'd studied here.

 Juilliard Playwrights at 20